 The exhibition is curated by Cynthia Burlingham, deputy director, curatorial affairs and Allegra Pesenti, senior curator and associate director, Grunwald Center for the Graphic Arts, Hammer Museum, in collaboration with independent scholar Florian Rodari.

 Stones to Stains: The Drawings of Victor Hugo is made possible by lead support from Alice and Nahum Lainer.
-Major support is provided by the LLWW Foundation.
+Major support is provided by Deanie and Jay Stein and the LLWW Foundation.
 Generous funding is also provided by Frances F.L.
 Beatty and Allen Adler, Catherine Benkaim and Barbara Timmer, the John R. Eckel, Jr. Foundation, Nancy Lainer, Margo Leavin, Lee Ramer, Anne-Marie and Alex Spataru, Susan Steinhauser and Dan Greenberg, and Karen and Gary Winnick, with additional support from Clare Casademont and Michael Metz.